 - Promote the utilization and production of research in the field of clinical neuroscience as it relates to Chiropractic.
 Support Chiropractors and tertiary institutions in related research to show efficacy and effectiveness of Chiropractic with n-MSK and brain-based conditions.

 The CCNA committee currently consists of Dr Carlo Rinaudo (Chair), Dr Francesca Buhagiar and Dr Lily Lim.

-Membership to CCNA is open to CAA members, with membership offered free of charge until 30 September 2017.
+Membership to CCNA is open to CAA members from 1 October, 2017 with a $100 membership fee.

 Phone: (02) 8844 0400